Mansfield Rule 2.0

 “While one year — and even two years — is certainly not enough time to completely uproot old processes and change law firm cultures, these early indicators show that the Mansfield Rule’s discipline and accountability measures are already disrupting dialogues and practices within firms,” said Ulrich Stacy.
 “We will continue to collect data, measure the outcomes, and share the results publicly.”

 Legal Department & Other Industry Support for the Mansfield Rule

-Law firms that successfully pilot the Mansfield Rule over the next year will be designated “Mansfield Certified” and have the opportunity to send their recently promoted diverse partners to a two-day Client Forum in late 2018 to build relationships with and learn from influential in-house counsel.
-So far, more than 70 legal departments have signed on to support this effort by attending a Client Forum, including:
+“Mansfield Certified” firms have the opportunity to send their recently promoted diverse partners to a two-day Client Forum in late 2019 to build relationships with and learn from influential in-house counsel.
+More than 70 legal departments have signed on to support this effort by attending a Client Forum, including:

 |3M||Abercrombie & Fitch Co.||American Express|

 |Bloomberg L.P.||Booz Allen Hamilton||Boston Children’s Hospital|